Computer Contract and Model Building

 We mention products and services that we think can be helpful for our users.
 Some or all of them may be from partners who compensate us.
 This can influence which topics we choose and how products are presented on the page, but it does not affect our opinions or conclusions.

-Historically, real estate has been one of the most reliable ways to build wealth.
+Real estate has long been one of the most dependable ways to build wealth.

-Additionally, you can get started with as little as $10 (depending on the platform) and invest in multiple properties at once.
+You can get started with as little as $10 and invest across multiple properties and markets at once.
 It's never been easier to build a diversified real estate portfolio.

-After reviewing dozens of these myself, here's my list of the eight best real estate investment platforms, websites and apps in 2024.
+After testing dozens of them, here are the six best real estate crowdfunding platforms, websites, and apps in 2025.

 A note on accreditation requirements

 Some of these platforms are only available to accredited investors.
-You can qualify as an accredited investor if:
+You qualify as an accredited investor if you meet one of the following criteria:

 Each platform's accreditation requirements are noted in the table below.